mzonov/Android-Interview-Questions/README.md

 * What is Wake Lock?
 * What is Strict mode?
 * What is AIDL?
+* How can we handle Push Notifications?
+* What is Firebase `topic`?
+* What is Push channel?
+* What is Firebase token?

 ### Android.
 UI
 * What’s the difference between `View` and `ViewGroup`?